justineaniko/csarch-virtual-exhibit/README.md

 - Studying a new type of framework within a limited amount of time.
 - Fixing the layout of timeline.
 - Fixing layout of styles and colors within the article.
+- Unable to find significant contributions in North Korea and Mongolia compared to other East Asia countries listed.

 ---